-Do you want to get involved, but you don't know where to start?
-Follow the steps below and see how easy it is to engage and protect waterways!
+Do you want to help protect your local waterways, but don't know where to start?
+Review the points below and find out how easy it is to get involved with Georgia Adopt-A-Stream!

-There are many levels to adopting a waterway.
-Take your time and think about why you want to monitor, what type of data you want to collect and who may be interested in using your data.
-Call us anytime if you need advice or guidance, and we can help guide you through this process:
+Take your time and think about why you want to monitor, which site you might like to adopt, what type of data you want to collect, and who may be interested in using your data.
+Email us at [email protected] if you need advice or guidance, and we can help guide you through this process.

 Take it slow and ask questions.

 Becoming a part of Adopt-A-Stream is the beginning of a life-long learning experience.
-Biology, chemistry, geology, land use, policy, education and community spirit all have an influence on your stream, wetland or lake.
-So start slowly, ask a lot of questions, tell your neighbors what you are learning and enjoy yourself!
+Biology, chemistry, geology, land use, policy, education and community spirit all influence your stream, wetland or lake.
+So start slowly, ask questions, talk to your friends and neighbors about what you're learning, and simply enjoy yourself!